littermap/littermap/README.md

 ## Caveats

-- Leaflet performs unconventional rewriting tricks with the image URLs in its styles at runtime which prevents a dependency bundler from pulling in all of the image files into the build, so the current solution is to automatically apply a patch from this [pull request](https://github.com/Leaflet/Leaflet/pull/6951) after installing Leaflet
+- Leaflet performs unconventional tricks manipulating the image URLs in its style sheets at runtime, which prevents a dependency bundler from pulling in all of the relevant image files into the build.
+The current solution is to automatically apply a patch from this [pull request](https://github.com/Leaflet/Leaflet/pull/6951) after installing Leaflet.
+If for whatever reason the patch is not applied, just run: `pnpm patch`

-  If the package manager resets Leaflet without re-patching it (such as after removing a package with `yarn remove`), just run: `yarn patch`

 - Since Windows uses back slashes (`\`) as path separators (which can be traced to a feature of MS-DOS 2.0), the build script might need significant [modifications](https://shapeshed.com/writing-cross-platform-node/#use-pathresolve-to-traverse-the-filesystem) to its path handling in order to run properly on Windows